eclipse-glsp/glsp-website-source/content/documentation/sourceModel/content.md

 To load a source model and show a diagram, the following steps are performed:

-1. The client sends a [RequestModelAction](https://github.com/eclipse-glsp/glsp/blob/master/PROTOCOL.md#241-requestmodelaction) with a URI or other arguments for identifying a diagram to the server
+1. The client sends a [RequestModelAction](https://github.com/eclipse-glsp/glsp/blob/master/PROTOCOL.md#241-requestmodelaction) with a URI or other arguments for identifying a source model to the server
 2. The server invokes the [source model storage](#source-model-storage-and-model-state-and) to load the source model identified by the arguments sent by the client
 3. The server invokes the [graphical model factory]({{< ref "gmodel" >}}) to translate the source model into the graphical model
 4. The server sends the created graphical model to the client